eic/eic.github.io/_resources/production_liasion_guidelines.md

 ### Send Information

-Run the following command and email the output to `panta@jlab.org`:
+Run the following command and update your ticket on jlab service now with the output:

 ```bash
 voms-proxy-info -file=x509_user_proxy | grep "issuer" | awk -F":" '{print $2}'